That God forbid, that made me first your slave,

 of affecting the youthful persona of the Poet.
 The Sonnets argue for a

-maturity of understanding in which the idealism of youth and the insights
+maturity of understanding and love in which the idealism of youth and the insights

 of age are not in conflict.